Disclosure: Heritage Park provided tickets to facilitate this review

 The train does three laps around the park which ends up being just about right.

 There are several stations set up with Thomas-themed activities.
-Your kids will get sheets to stamp at each station, which you can turn in for a prize on your way out of the park
+Your kids will get sheets to stamp at each station, which you can turn in for a smallprize on your way out of the park.

-Over at the tents, they had a Thomas gift shop (with a small train table the kids can play with) and an activity area with temporary tattoos, face painting coloring pages and performances.
+Over at the tents, they have a Thomas gift shop (with a small train table the kids can play with) and an activity area with temporary tattoos, face painting coloring pages and performances.
 This is also where you could meet Sir Topham Hat.
-Over at the Opera house on the other side of the park they had story telling.
+Over at the Opera house on the other side of the park they had videos and story telling.

 The gift shop is filled with every kind of Thomas related merchandise you can think of.

-My youngest who is a huge Thomas fan loved getting the temporary tattoos.
+My youngest who is a huge Thomas fan loved getting a temporary tattoo.

 He decided against getting a photo with Sir Topham Hat this year.

 You can also catch a ride on a horse drawn wagon (which tends to have shorter lines than regular Heritage Park days).